Selous Impala's tents are sturdy, traditional safari tents…

-Impala Camp's tents are reasonably spacious with wooden floors, large (and very comfortable) beds with kikoi-style bedspreads and a writing desk.
+Impala Camp's tents are reasonably spacious with wooden floors, large and very comfortable beds with kikoi-style bedspreads and a writing desk.
 Much use is made of colourful, local fabrics to create a comfortable feel.
-Each room has a fan, electricity and a useful power point, with a UK style plug socket – very handy for charging batteries.
-There is also an electronic safe in every room for storing valuables.
+Each room has a fan, electricity and a useful power point, with a UK style plug socket.
+There is also an electronic safe in every room.

-Impala's tents all have large gauze windows with canvas flaps that can be let down for increased privacy.
-These also help to protect against the mosquitoes, though (even visiting when it was raining steadily) there are so few that nets are not necessary.
+Impala's tents all have large insect screen windows with canvas flaps that can be let down for increased privacy.
+These help to protect against the mosquitoes, though even we visited when it was raining steadily, there are so few that nets are hardly necessary.

 As you walk through to the back of each of Impala's tents, you pass through kikoi-style curtains into a spacious en-suite bathroom.
-Here you find large white ceramic 'his and hers' sinks set into a beautiful wooden surface.
+Here you find large white ceramic twin wash basins set into a beautiful wooden surface.

-Behind a partition is a proper flush toilet and then behind a second partition, on the other side, is a hot shower.
+Behind a partition is a proper flush toilet and then behind a second partition, on the other side, a hot shower.
 There is also hanging space for your clothes.
-Little touches such as soap, mosquito spray, shampoo and shower gel are lovely additions.
+Little touches such as soap, mosquito spray, shampoo and shower gel are welcome additions.